dgkim5360/today-i-found/README.rst

 Quora: How are Python lists implemented internally? https://www.quora.com/How-are-Python-lists-implemented-internally

-Stackoverflow: Difference between python3 and python3m executables https://stackoverflow.com/questions/16675865/difference-between-python3-and-python3m-executables
+StackExchange: Difference between python3 and python3m executables https://stackoverflow.com/questions/16675865/difference-between-python3-and-python3m-executables

 A tutorial on python-daemon, or Why doesn’t python-daemon have any documentation?